chika-kasymov/chika-kasymov.github.io/_posts/2017-01-30-UITextField_And_Auto_Suggestion.md

 Explanation:

 1. Add extra observers to handle `UITextField` changes.
-2. In this method we create all base views and setting initial frames.
+2. In this method, we create all base views and setting initial frames.
 3. Method to show suggestion view.
 4. Method to hide suggestion view.
 5. Use above two methods to toggle between states.
 6. This method calls other methods to recalculate suggestion view frame, update corners and set text if data is empty.
-7. In this method we decide where suggestion view should be show (above or below) and also calculate size.
+7. In this method, we decide where suggestion view should be shown (above or below) and also calculate the size.
-8. This method used to set corners on top or bottom regarding to position of suggestion view.
+8. This method used to set corners on top or bottom regarding the position of suggestion view.
 9. Helper method to set text if data is empty.
 10. Another helper method to decide where to show suggestion view.

-Sorry, if too many code are present.
+Sorry, if too many lines of code are present.
 I've very little experience in writing tutorials.
 I hope you will understand and forgive me :).

 Now we need to implement `UITableViewDatasource` and `UITableViewDelegate` protocols but before let's define our own.
 It will be used to interact with outer classes.
 Data to be shown will be passed through the protocol and also it will notify when something changed.